koushalbalaji-spec/Hand-Gesture-Controlled-car/README.md

 modules to another Arduino mounted on the car, which then controls the motors accordingly.

 This eliminates the need for remote or complicated controls.
+**Update:** to reduce the use of battery, i have removed the arduino uno and replaced it with Atmega 328P chip.

 ---